Dasaii/dasaii.github.io/_posts/2018-01-02-moshi-monsters.md

 ![New UI](/images/moshi/whatsnew.png)

 ### Secret codes
 This was a short but fun project, working with [Ram Kanda](https://twitter.com/ramkanda) as the UI designer.
-Players could be awarded secret codes from competitions and physical toys, but the only way to enter the codes was by logging out and adding it when you logged back in.
-This could be frustrating if you had many codes and didn't offer any feedback as to whether your code was successful.
+Players could be awarded secret codes from competitions and physical toys, but the only way to enter the codes was by logging out and adding it on the login page.
+This could be frustrating if you had multiple codes and didn't offer any feedback as to whether your code was successful or what you received.
 There was also confusion between membership codes which offered a set period of premium access and secret codes as these were technically different systems.

 ![Old UI](/images/moshi/secretcodeold.jpg)